oslabs-beta/tkyo-drift/tkyo-drift/README.md

 ### `printScalarCLI.js`

 Parses the scalar jsonl files to calculate scalar distributions across the training and rolling datasets and delta mean and delta standard deviation between the two distributions.
 Uses a color-coded table (green/yellow/red) to show severity of drift.
-Thresholds are set in this file, and should be adjust to your expected precision needs.
+Thresholds are set in this file, and should be adjusted to your expected precision needs.

-The scalar metrics the system is currently tracking is listed below:
+The scalar metrics the system is currently tracking are listed below:

 | Metric               | Description                                                   |
 |----------------------|---------------------------------------------------------------|